-To access the presets, you'll see them in the Theme Settings area on the left-hand side.
+To access the presets, you'll see them in the Theme Settings area on the right-hand side.
 When you choose a preset, all the theme options will fill in for you automatically to match that particular preset.
 Obviously, you'll still need to go in and customize them to match your particular store, but they provide a great start by filling in color combinations and other options.

 Global settings are options that will affect your entire site.
 This seems like a good place to start customizing your theme.